mitric-lab/programming_theochem/src/02-symbolic_computation/04-harmonic_oscillator.md

 This outputs \\(\frac{11}{2}\\).
 Note that atomic units are used for simplicity.

-In order to evaluate the wave function, we have to at first compute the Hermite polynomial.
+In order to evaluate the wave function, we have to first compute the Hermite polynomial.
 There are multiple ways to do it.
-The first is to use its definition directly and compute higher order derivatives of the exponential function:
+The first is to use its definition directly and compute higher-order derivatives of the exponential function:
 ```python
 {{#include ../codes/02-symbolic_computation/harmonic_oscillator.py:hermite_definition}}